-The Alabama Shakespeare Festival, the State’s theater, builds community by engaging, entertaining, and inspiring people with transformative theatrical performances and compelling educational and outreach programs.
+Alabama Shakespeare Festival, the State’s theater, builds community by engaging, entertaining, and inspiring people with transformative theatrical performances and compelling educational and community programs.

 As the region’s most valued arts leader and community resource, we will strive to build upon our reputation for artistic excellence, broaden our reach throughout the state and beyond, and expand public participation and support.

 The following core values support our Mission and Vision as guiding principles that help shape ASF’s programmatic and financial choices.
 They will be at the center of every decision we make.

 Anchored by the struggles, joy, and wonder that define the works of Shakespeare, we present plays, musicals, and family programs that speak to the richness of human experience and, often, to the uniqueness of our region—a place born of close family ties, at times torn by social strife, but always reaching for reconciliation and renewal.

 We will maintain the highest standard of quality throughout every aspect of our organization.
 We will sustain a nurturing, supportive, and creative work environment that attracts artists, staff, and community leaders who are committed to excellence in all their endeavors.